Another Word For FELLOW_WORKER

 laborer

-Noun : (American spelling) One who uses body strength instead of intellectual power to earn a wage, usually hourly.
+Noun : One who uses bodily strength rather than intellect to earn a wage, usually hourly.

 teammate